boldandbrad/logo/README.md

 # boldandbrad logo

 The official `boldandbrad` logo written entirely in html and css!
+Why css, you ask?
+Mainly because I have no experience whatsoever with modern graphic design tools.

-Intended to be used as my profile image across socials and dev related accounts.
+Intended to be used as my profile image across socials, to create consistent branding across my various projects, and to serve as an example for others.
+Please read the [LICENSE](#license) section below for acceptable use guidelines.

 ## Run

 Open [`logo.html`](logo.html) in your browser!

-### Compatibility

-- Safari
-- Firefox
-- Chromium
+> The logo has been tested in Safari, Firefox, and Chromium.

 ## Install Build Dependencies